sequence4/SolanaFlow/README.md

 Copyright © 2025 Sequence4 Ltd. All rights reserved.

 This code is provided for personal or non-commercial use only.
 You may not reproduce, redistribute, or use it for commercial purposes without explicit written permission from the author(s).
-The code is provided “as is,” without warranty of any kind.
+The code is provided "as is," without warranty of any kind.